fiji-hpc/hpc-datastore/README.md

 - `master` branch hosts the current development, the `production` branch adjoins `master` from time to time,
 - topic branch(es) host particular piece of development, it spins-off from the `master` and merges back.

 # Starting the server
+To make the DataStore act truly as [an image file format on its own](APPLICATIONS.md#a-storage-independent-image-fileformat) with no compromise in performance, it is advisable to operate one's own DataStore server.
+In what follows is precisely how to do it.

 ## From command line
 The easiest way to get the server up and running is to execute the following: